FAQs

 Will you make one for ______?

-If we get Metroboard off the ground, we are interested in adding many more cities to the family.
+We are interested in adding many more cities to the family.
 No city is off limits, but realistically, we will only be able to make Metroboards for cities where there is sufficient interest.

 US cities we expect to explore include Atlanta, Miami, San Diego, Seattle, San Francisco, Portland, Dallas, Denver, and Salt Lake City.